twrchtrwyth/pelican/content/shavian.md

 * 𐑑 and 𐑛 are also similar.
 Think of 𐑑 as pointing to the **T**op, and 𐑛 as pointing **D**own.
 * 𐑤 and 𐑮 can be remembered using your **L**eft (𐑤𐑧𐑓𐑑) and **R**ight (𐑮𐑲𐑑) hands and forming them each into a cup shape: when viewed the corresponding hand will form the corresponding shape.
 * The compound letter 𐑼 allows pronunciation however the speaker sees fit---that is, it allows for *different accents*.
 For example, many British accents wouldn't pronounce the final "r" sound in "flavour", but an American might.
+* In Received Pronunciation, 𐑷 and 𐑹 sound the same---this can differ for speakers with an American accent

 ## Example Words/Phrases